rustyio/dasht/README.md

 ```
 Each dashboard can be filled with tiles that display various key metrics about the app.
 Each dashboard is split into a 12x12 grid.
 Tiles by default take up a 3x3 spot.
 The height and width of each tile can be adjusted with a per-tile setting.

-On the browser side, Dasht tries to make dashboards look nice with minimal effort in the following ways:
+Dasht tries to make dashboards look nice with minimal effort in the following ways:

 + The dashboard itself gracefully stretches to fill the entire screen for most reasonable monitor sizes, even in portrait orientation.
 + Tile elements are designed to be slightly transparent, so they look nice with any background color or image.